BelledonneCommunications/linphone-sdk/README.md

 Meta repository holding all the dependencies to build a full Linphone SDK.

-The currently supported platforms are Android and iOS.
+The currently supported platforms are Android, iOS, Desktop (Linux, Windows, Mac OS X) and UWP (Universal Windows Platform).

 ## Building and customizing the SDK